danielperna84/custom_homematic/README.md

 ## System variables

 System variables are fetched every 30 seconds from backend (CCU/Homegear) and belong to a device of type CCU.
-You could also click on service on the integration's overview in HA.
+You could also click on action on the integration's overview in HA.

 System variables are initially created as **[deactivated](https://github.com/danielperna84/custom_homematic#deactivated-entities)** entity.